 26% of Louisville’s land area is made up of parks and open space, and this room to enjoy the nature and history of the region is of top priority to locals.
 Residents are very involved in the local government and the projection of their neighborhoods, giving Louisville an even stronger community feel.

 The city suffered a tragic loss of nearly 600 homes during the December 2021 Marshall Fire.
 Though the city was spared, In many ways the community is still recovering.

 What’s Happening in Louisville

-Louisville’s great local eateries include B.O.B.S.
-Diner, Bittersweet Cafe, Pica’s Taqueria, Precision Pours, and 12Degree Brewing.
+Louisville’s great local eateries include family friendly B.O.B.S.
+Diner with its American and Mexican comfort food, Bittersweet Café with its live music, Pica’s Taqueria, and 12Degree Brewing.

 Schools in Louisville

 Schools near Louisville include Louisville Elementary School, Louisville Middle School, and Monarch High School among others.